Abrasive Blasting 101

 Updated January 2022: Do you often wonder why your blast cabinet has abrasive flow problems after roughly 30 minutes of operation?
 It’s a common issue that we field questions about, and we’ve compiled a list of the five most common culprits.
 Read below for our media blasting troubleshooting for our sand blasting tips.

 Often particles removed from the part being processed get into the abrasive and sieve down to the abrasive flow valve, blocking abrasive flow to the gun.
 Just imagine turning over an hourglass that has marbles in it along with sand, you can see how quickly things would get stopped up.

 Typically it’s things like decals, gaskets, rust chunks, and carbon pieces that cause issues.
-Most machines have a scalper screen that captures these items, but if your machine doesn’t have a scalper screen, drain and sift the abrasive to remove nested trash you can manually replace abrasive after sifting it through a window screen or pasta strainer.
-Both common, household items will separate out any items that may restrict abrasive flow.
+Most machines have a scalper screen that captures these items, but if your machine doesn’t have a scalper screen, drain and sift the abrasive to remove nested trash you can manually replace abrasive media after sifting it through a window screen or pasta strainer.
+Both common household items will separate out any items that may restrict abrasive flow.
 If you find you are constantly back pressuring the nozzle, holding something over the nozzle to reverse the abrasive flow, you most likely have too much trash in the abrasive.